ManuelVargas1251/MassBatch-Tesseract/readme.md

 ![Version](https://img.shields.io/badge/Version-v1-blue.svg)

 #MassBatch for [Tesseract](https://github.com/tesseract-ocr/tesseract)
-by Manuel Vargas

 Create a batch file for mass executing tesseract conversions.
 This program will grab all png/tiff files in the current directory and create the batch file.
 You still have to execute the file yourself.

 This will make the output file name be the same as the original (but will not replace the original because the new file will be a .txt file)

 ##How
 This is achieved by reading all the file names in the current directory and adding them each into a formated file for execution.
+Make sure to have tesseract already installed and in your [path](https://www.google.com/search?q=add+directory+to+path+windows).

 ###Compile